Scrivener07/BGS-Handbook/docs/wiki/fo4/interface/reference/menus/terminal/index.md

 ```

 It's important to note that you would also need to provide the necessary artwork, sounds, and other resources for the terminal to function fully within your user interface implementation.

-## Conclusion

-In summary, the `Terminal` class is a complex and feature-rich class designed to manage and animate a terminal-like interface in an ActionScript 3.0 environment.
-It includes support for text display and animations, sound playback, input handling, and hacking game mechanics.